 As resumes have evolved, so have expectations from employers.
 In today’s day and age, you are expected, if not required, to be social media savvy.
 Employers are looking for candidates with drive, character, and social ability—all of which can be discerned by browsing your social media profiles.

-The resume is not so much a document as it is an entire Online presence.
+The resume is not so much a document as it is an entire online presence.
 With one click of a mouse, employers can get your full background, and a sense of what kind of person you are.

 If you are looking for professional resume-building, get in touch with Fast and Focused Resume Service today.
-We combine business operations knowledge and professional interviewing techniques to leverage your accomplishments into great career opportunities.
+We combine business operational knowledge and professional interviewing techniques to leverage your accomplishments into great career opportunities.

 Your Vancouver Resume Writer